hcientist/OnlinePythonTutor/wishlist.md

 - rendering data structures commonly used in data science or machine learning (e.g., tables, data frames, SQL-like operations, 2-D plots showing points, lines, and curves)
   - for inspiration here, look at diagrams used in pandas, scikit-learn, and the R tidyverse
 - custom rendering API: Right now Python Tutor renders data structures in a single, fixed way.
 However, different instructors have different preferences for how they want certain objects to render on-screen.
 There's currently no way for them to specify these custom rendering schemes without mucking around with intricate JavaScript code in the frontend.
 How can we make this easier?

-### Authoring Environments

-I've thus far resisted going down this path since there are already so many great free programming lessons online.

-- adding basic curricula, lessons, and practice problems to the site, powered by Python Tutor visualizations
-- inline links to short video tutorials whenever the user makes a common error
-  - could automatically detect coding context and suggest proper videos on concepts (e.g., while loops)
-  - in Jan 2018 I started implementing a codcast record/replay "video" feature in [recorder.ts](v5-unity/js/recorder.ts) but haven't released it yet; I could use that to record a bunch of inline tutorials.
-- create an authoring environment using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago)
-  - this is a cruder non-video form of codcasts
-  - they're more like "codewalks"
-  - they can also be used by learners to ask precisely-annotated questions to post on a forum like Stack Overflow
-- allowing instructors to add interactivity to visualizations, such as blanking out object values and making learners guess what value goes where, making learners drag and drop pointers to the right places, making them guess which line executes next, or other sorts of "micro-quizzes" to get learners more engaged